jofner/Twitch-SDK/README.md

 # TwitchTV SDK for PHP

+> UNMAINTAINED!!!
+I have no project to build SDK for or test on, so i abandoned this project.
+I'm sorry for that and i hope someone kind will continue with developing.
+Maybe another SDK's are around, so try search GitHub for alternative.

 > This is unofficial [TwitchTV SDK for PHP](https://github.com/jofner/Twitch-SDK) formerly known as ritero/twitch-sdk

 ## WARNING BEFORE UPDATING TO 2.* !!!